 - the client is actually conducting a business,

 - the client has records to support income and expenses, or can reasonably reconstruct income and expenses records, and

 - the client has included all income and related expenses on Schedule C, Profit or Loss from Business (Sole Proprietorship).

 Incorrect EITC returns may adversely affect both you and your clients.
 The consequences may include:

-- Your clients may be subject to accuracy or fraud penalties and be banned from claiming EITC for a period of 2 or 10 years depending on the reason the Earned Income Tax Credit was disallowed.
+- Your clients may be subject to accuracy or fraud penalties and be banned from claiming EITC for a period of 2 or 10 years depending on the reason the EITC was disallowed.

-- Return preparers who fail to comply with EITC due diligence requirements can be assessed a $500 penalty for each failure.
+- Paid preparers who fail to comply with due diligence requirements can be assessed a $530 penalty for each failure.
 The most common reason for assessing due diligence penalties is failure to meet the knowledge requirement.
 Refer to Internal Revenue Code section 6695(g) and Treasury Regulation 1.6695-2.
 (Search most recent year, Title 26, Part 1, Section 6695.2)

 - Other return preparer penalties ranging from $1,000 to $5,000 may also be assessed for negligence or intentional disregard of the rules and regulations when preparing an EITC returns.
 See IRC § 6694.

 The assessment of return-related penalties against a tax preparer may result in: